Magisk-Modules-Repo/Pix3lify/README.md

 -   [![Android Oreo+](https://img.shields.io/badge/Oreo-8.0+-blue.svg)](https://www.android.com/versions/oreo-8-0/)
 -   Close to Stock/AOSP ROMs (not for MIUI, TouchWiz, EMUI, OOS, etc.)
 -   All root solutions (requires init.d support if not using Magisk or supersu.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))
--   Some Pixel devices experience bootloops after install.
-Please make a full backup before install.
+-   Pixel devices are not compatible are were leading to bootloops.
+The module will now abort to avoid this.

 ## ⭐ Reminders

 -   TO COMPLETELY UNINSTALL THE MODULE AND AVOID BOOTLOOPS, INSTALL THE ZIP AGAIN IN MAGISK OR TWRP!!
 -   Take a full backup before installing the module.
+-   Please send pix3lify debug file from internal storage if any issues/bugs

 ## ⭐ Features